Home Equity Lines of Credit (HELOCs)

 Get a competitive personal loan rate, with potential same-day funding upon approval.

-Standard Rate(s): Any outstanding balances on your HELOC will accrue interest at the standard rate(s) contained in your credit agreement.
-“Prime” means the highest per annum Prime Rate of interest published by the Wall Street Journal, which was 3.25% as of 03/17/2020.
+2 Standard Rate(s): After the 6-month Introductory Period ends, any outstanding balances and any subsequent credit advances on your HELOC will accrue interest at the standard rate(s) contained in your credit agreement.
+“Prime” means the highest per annum Prime Rate of interest published by the Wall Street Journal, which was 3.25% on 3/17/2020.
 APR will vary with Prime; will be based on your collateral property location, credit line amount, CLTV ratio and other factors; and can range from Prime plus 0.74% (currently 3.99% variable APR) to Prime plus 7.10% (currently 10.35% variable APR) (includes 1.00% interest rate reduction for automatic payment from a BBVA deposit account).
 APR will not exceed 18% or go below 2.50% at any time during the term of your account.

 HELOC Terms: All HELOC applications are subject to program eligibility, underwriting, and collateral requirements and approval, including credit approval.
 Collateral property must be in AL, AZ, CA, CO, FL, NM, or TX.
 Property insurance required, including flood insurance where applicable.
 Certain property types are not eligible collateral.
 HELOCs have a 1-year draw period, which we may renew annually up to a maximum of 10 years.
 During the draw period you will be required to make monthly payments of accrued interest, plus any principal balance in excess of the credit limit, with a minimum payment of $75.
 CHOOSING TO REPAY ONLY ACCRUED INTEREST DURING THE DRAW PERIOD MAY CAUSE YOUR MONTHLY PAYMENT TO INCREASE, POSSIBLY SUBSTANTIALLY, ONCE YOUR HELOC TRANSITIONS TO THE REPAYMENT PERIOD.
 Following the draw period, the length of the repayment period will depend on the amount of the then-outstanding balance.
 If your outstanding balance is less than $20,000, the repayment period will be 10 years.
 If the outstanding balance is $20,000 or greater, the repayment period will be 15 years.
 During the repayment period, the minimum monthly payment will be an amount sufficient to repay the outstanding balance over the remaining term at the APR in effect at the start of the repayment period.
 If rates subsequently increase, your minimum payments may not be sufficient to fully repay the principal that is outstanding on your line.
 If they are not, you will be required to pay the entire outstanding balance in a single balloon payment at maturity (not applicable in Texas).
 Texas HELOCs: If rates increase after the start of the repayment period, your monthly payment will increase so that the balance is fully repaid at maturity.